 Although I’ve always written reports and articles for newsletters etc, since starting my blog I have found that taking the time to think about what I’m reading has improved my self-taught critical faculties; I try to explain why I like, or don’t like what I read – I hope you agree.

-– Like everyone else in the blogosphere I download covers etc, and occasionally other images – if you object to their use – do let me know and they’ll be removed pronto.
+Pictures: – Like everyone else in the blogosphere I download covers etc, and occasionally other images – if you object to their use – do let me know and they’ll be removed pronto.
 I will credit images used where appropriate.
-If you wish to use one of my own pictures, please contact me.

-– I am affiliated to Amazon and the Book Depository, and will earn commission on sales made if you click through – in nearly seven year’s blogging I’ve received £50 – so it’s not a moneymaker, just a nice bonus!
+Affiliations: – I am affiliated to Amazon and the Book Depository, and will earn commission on sales made if you click through – in 8 1/2 year’s blogging I’ve received £100 – so it’s not a real moneymaker, just a nice bonus!

 (10/10) – Truly exceptional with no niggles.
 A keeper, one to re-read.

 (9/10) – Also exceptional, a keeper too, but maybe a minor niggle stops it getting top marks.

 (8/10) A super read – well-written; not necessarily a book I’d want to keep or re-read but one I’d definitely recommend to others.